 The child is innocent of wars and bloodshed, of the poppies of Flanders fields.
 But red reminds her of Little Red Riding Hood and The Pied Piper of Hamelin, pillar boxes and Santa Claus.
 She remembers her crimson crayon that slicks onto an image with a satisfying sheen.
 It is the one she treasures most.
 Crimson.
 She loves the word, which she has heard in a book of fables.
 It catches the light like silk velvet; it glistens and has a compelling, resonant texture.

 For Marigold knows by instinct what artists have known down the ages, that red vibrates with energy.
 A dash of red, a diminutive figure in a lacklustre landscape, can bring the whole picture to life, even without Monet's orgy of scarlet, or Caravaggio's sin-conscious carmine.
-Under stage lights, red dots painted at the corners of the eyes will help them to glow at a distance.
+Under stage lights, red dots painted at the inner corners of the eyes will help them to glow at a distance.

 And to this day, Marigold likes to put on her glad-rags and cheer the universe with pepper redness and pomegranate subtleties.